 - An adequate number of garbage receptacles

 As a successful landlord, you know that treating your tenant fairly and respectfully is crucial to the success of your investment.
-Therefore, steer clear of engaging in the following actions.
+Part of this is familiarizing yourself with Fair Housing Laws, however you will also want to steer clear of engaging in the following actions.

 - Entering your tenant’s premises without advance notice

 - Locking your tenant out